rahul-theroboticist/personal_webpage/content/authors/admin/_index.md

 ## About Me

-I am a robotics engineer and a freelance robotics educator.
+I am a robotics engineer and a freelance robotics educator with five years of industry experience.
 I enjoy conducting user case studies and finding better solutions for existing problems in the robotics field.
 I'm also passionate about building end-to-end systems that integrates learning algorithms, perception, planning, and control for real-world applications.